 Can you please share your own experience?

-FC:
+FC: [Maybe this has been answered with my reply above on the collapse of the art system?]

 PJ: Your recent article, ‘Letters from dystopian and utopian futures of arts education’ (Cramer and Teran 2020), is a piece of speculative fiction aimed at making sense of our present.
 Yet I cannot help but ask you to play a bit further: What, in your opinion, is the future of arts and arts education after Covid-19?

-FC:
+FC: This is an open question, and thus a genuine research question – and what I, Michelle Teran and my colleagues at Willem de Kooning Academy and the other research projects that mentioned, are investigating.
+It would be presumptuous if we claimed to know the future of arts and art education, but the examples of current “blurry” practices I gave before might indicate a larger tendency and development.

 References